Shravya820/Project/README.md

 # Problem Statement
 AI Movie Assistant Chatbot uses React, Vite, LangChain, and MCP to deliver interactive, personalized movie recommendations through a conversational interface.
 # Business Problem
-.Users struggle to choose movies from huge OTT platforms.
+Users struggle to choose movies from huge OTT platforms.
 Too many options → decision fatigue.
 Reviews are long and time-consuming to read.
 No quick system that suggests movies based on mood or interest.